SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 **THIS WILL NOT WORK!**

-The reason that it doesn't work is that when we calling `setupConfiguration()` the `ConfigStore` will execute synchronously, but the actual retrieval of the configuration values is asynchronous and while the program is waiting for async operation like opening a file and read it the `start()` method will continue to run and when it gets to `Integer serverPort = config().getInteger("http.port", 8889);` the value has not been populated yet.
+The reason that it doesn't work is that when we call `setupConfiguration()`, the `ConfigStore` will execute synchronously, but the actual retrieval of the configuration values is asynchronous and while the program is waiting for async operation like opening a file and read it, the `start()` method will continue to run and when it gets to `Integer serverPort = config().getInteger("http.port", 8889);` the value has not been populated yet.
 E.g. the config `http.port` will fail and the default value of `8889` will always be used.

 **1. Load configuration and other Verticles**